7TH EDITION

 increase

-A 1kg bag of Cadbury Easter eggs (made by Mondelēz) has increased by £3 every year since 2023.
+A 1kg bag of Cadbury Easter eggs (made by Mondelēz) contains fewer eggs while increasing in price by 35%.

 100 to 90 grams